-There is a race specific car park for the event which costs £2 per car (cheaper than the National Trust car park, which needs to be reserved for visitors to the Abbey).
-As the event is not affiliated with the National Trust, the National Trust have asked the NT members do not park in the NT car park.
-Toilets and baby changing facilities by the Stales Tea Room, only 50 yards from the Abbey and very close to the race start.
-There will be additional toilets brought on to site by the race.
+There is a race specific car park for the event which costs £4 per car payment to the landowner.
+As the event is not affiliated with the National Trust they have asked that runners do not park in the NT visitor car park which is reserved for Abbey visitors.
+Toilets and baby changing facilities are located by the Stables cafe, only 50 yards from the Abbey entrance and very close to the race start.
+There will be additional toilets brought on site by us, the race organisers, which we ask the runners use instead of the village toilets.
 There is a children's play area, National Trust shop and many great places to eat in this historic village.

-Please note that whilst the National Trust village is playing host to the race, the Lacock Abbey itself is a pay to enter attraction and there is much to see including the Abbey, Rose Garden, Orchard and Museum.
-Find out more about the village, places to stay and visit during your trip for the race at the Visit Lacock website.
+Please note that whilst the National Trust village is playing host to the race, Lacock Abbey itself is a pay to enter attraction and there is much to see including the Abbey, Rose Garden, Orchard and Museum.
+Find our more about the village, places to stay and visit during your trip for the race on the Lacock website and visit Lacock website.

-This is a fully CLOSED ROADS event taking in the tranquil and picturesque lanes of the Wiltshire Countryside and through the historic streets of Lacock itself.
+This is a fully CLOSED ROADS event taking in the tranquil and picturesque lanes of the Wiltshire countryside and through the historic streets of Lacock itself.
 It is an ideal race for the first time runner and you can expect to post a good time on this flat course.
-The 10km and Half Marathon route are officially measured accurate courses.
+The 10km and Half Marathon route officially measured accurate routes.

-The race starts on the village green opposite the Abbey.
+The race start on the village green opposite the Abbey.
 The route heads out of town and over some lovely stone bridges over the river Avon.
-There is a slight rise before the first turn coming in at 10km.
-Beautiful country roads wind road to the hamlet of Reybridge with lovely thatched roofed buildings lining the narrow streets.
+There is a slight rise before the first turn coming in at 1km.
+Beautiful country roads wind round to the hamlet of Reybridge with lovely thatched roofed buildings lining the narrow streets.

-Once through Reybridge the run will come back round ito Lacock itself and run along the historic side streets as well as up and back along the main high street.
-This a 1 lap course for the 5km, 2 laps for the 10km and 3 larger laps for the Half Marathon will have a larger looped section at Reybridge to ensure an accurate distance.
+Once through Reybridge the run will come back round to Lacock itself and run along the historic side streets as well as up and back along the main high street.
+This is a 1 lap course for the 5km, 2 laps for the 10km and 3 larger laps for the Half Marathon which has a larger looped section at Reybridge to ensure an accurate distance.

-This event is suitable for buggy runners but please note there are a couple of narrow sections, including a raised footpath without a fence.
+This event is suitable for buggy runners but please note there are a couple of narrow sections including a raised footpath without a fence.
 Many runners have run with buggies in the past, including double buggies, but please do take extra care.
 As we don't know the dimensions, wheel base, of your buggy we can not comment on the suitability of your buggy.
-This event is not suitable for Canicross.
+This is event is not suitable for canicross.

-All our runners receive a top of the range custom medal, as well as a buffet of fresh fruit and other tasty treats.
+All our finishers receive a top of the range custom medal as well as a buffet of fresh fruit and other tasty treats.
 We also recognise a few of the speedy runners on the following basis.

-The final number of prizes awarded is determined by the total number of finishers (male and female combined) in a given race distance.
-If there are more than 100 finishers then the full range of awards are made as shown above.
-It there are between 50 and 100 finishers then the top 3 male and top 3 female runners will receive a prize.
-If there are less than 50 finishers then the first male and first female finisher will be awarded a prize.
-We do not have any winner's prizes for any of the children's events as we would like to keep this participation focused.
+The final number of prizes awarded is determined by the number of finishers for each gender in a given race distance.
+If there are more than 100 finishers then the full range range of awards are made as shown above.
+If there are less than 50-100 finishers then the top 3 finishers overall will be awarded a prize.
+If there are less than 50 then only the winner will be awarded a prize.
+We do not have any winner's prizes for any of the children's events as would like to keep this participation focused.